dcmri/dcmri/docs/source/generated/examples/tutorials/plot_aif.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 156-157
+GENERATED FROM PYTHON SOURCE LINES 166-167

-Now can train the Aorta model, setting the experimental parameters to match the conditions of the original paper (Parker et al 2005).
-We use a chain model for the heart-lung system, which is relatively slow but provides a better fit to high-resolution first pass data than the dwfault 'pfcomp'.
+Now we can train the Aorta model, setting the experimental parameters to match the conditions of the original paper (Parker et al 2005).
+We use a chain model for the heart-lung system, which is relatively slow but provides a better fit to high-resolution first pass data than the default 'pfcomp'.
 The defaults for the other constants (field strength, flip angle etc) are correct so do not need to be provided explicitly:

 ..
-GENERATED FROM PYTHON SOURCE LINES 157-166
+GENERATED FROM PYTHON SOURCE LINES 167-176

 .. code-block:: Python